Four Years of Eat Wild

 Field to Fitness

-We created the Field to Fitness campaign as a way to showcase the nutritional benefits of game; a series of short videos to promote the health benefits of game featuring vet and fitness blogger Roxy Winstanley and model Matt Peacock.
+We created the Field to Fitness campaign as a way to showcase the nutritional benefits of game; a series of short videos to promote the health benefits of game featuring Roxy Winstanley and model Matt Peacock.
 17,113 have watched the first video and 44,492 saw the second.
 While Matt’s 30,300 followers may have included a few country people, on account of his country modelling, Roxy has no affiliation with shooting, so her 40,800 followers on Instagram represented a totally new demographic for game meat.

 The Field to Fitness campaign was a good way to create a new audience and increase the awareness of British game.